 Working in the Clinical Support team at Julius Clinical (CRO) gave me the opportunity to get a behind-the-scenes impression of conducting research in the pharmaceutical industry.
 It was a whole new world for me to discover.

 Ever since I was a kid, my family and I went skiing in the Alps.
 After seeing lots of places, I came home in Kitzbühel in the 14/15 season.
-I worked as a ski instructor in the modern skischool Element3, enjoyed the Hahnenkamm Rennen and fell in love with the Kitzbüheler mountains.
-Early in the 15/16 season, I had an ugly crash resulting in a ruptured ACL and MCL.
-I am currently in rehabilitation, working hard on my comeback for the 16/17 season.
+I worked as a ski instructor in the Element3 skischool, enjoyed the Hahnenkamm Rennen and fell in love with the Kitzbüheler mountains.
+Early in the 15/16 season, I had an ugly crash resulting in a ruptured ACL and MCL but after a year of rehabilitation I am back on the slopes and working for the Element3 skischool again!

 Certifications // Anwärter (2013), Landes 1 (2014), Landes 2 (in progress)